 Objective-C is one of the oldest programming coding languages that is still used today, and certainly a popular choice for mobile game development.
 It had a long journey to prominence, being created in the 1980s by 2 computer researchers, and undergoing multiple updates and major changes before ending up in the arms of Apple.
 Apple then made it a major focus for software used on their devices.
 The Objective-C language is inspired by C but has several noticeable differences, such as dynamic typing and user-friendly syntax.
 In the context of designing for mobile iOS devices, game developers have access to numerous frameworks and several engines like Sparrow and Cocos2D.

 Objective-C game examples:

-Swift is a new creation of Apple, debuting in 2014.
+The Swift programming language is a new creation of Apple, debuting in 2014.
 Swift is used in the development of software for iOS devices with the iOS 7 version or higher.
 Despite its short time on the market, Swift has already overtaken Objective-C in terms of popularity and use, and it seems that it will soon become the industry standard for iOS engineering.
-Swift is distinguished from its counterparts through such features as type safety, automatic memory management, and pointer security.
+The Swift coding language is distinguished from its counterparts through such features as type safety, automatic memory management, and pointer security.
 The most prominent engines used with Swift are OpenGL and Box2D.